 West Lake is the largest freshwater lake located in the Northwestern part of Hanoi City.
 It’s also known as Mu Suong lake, Trau Vang lake, Sua Cao lagoon.
 With an 18-kilometres round lake road, West Lake leads you to unique and unique corners of Hanoi.

-To Vietnamese people, West Lake is the most beautiful, peaceful place in the heart of Hanoi, helping them temporarily forget the hustle and bustle of the city life.
+West Lake is the most beautiful, peaceful place in the heart of Hanoi.
 You can come here in the early morning or late afternoon to feel the quietest, pure atmosphere.
 Catching the sunrise or watching the sunset in West Lake are experiences not to be missed when visiting Hanoi.

 Address: Thanh Nien Street, Tay Ho District